Contact Lens Care

 How dehydration impacts your eyes

-Dehydration can cause numerous effects on your immediate health and wellbeing, whether it’s headaches, sleepiness, cramps or lightheadedness.
-But what you might not know is that as your body dehydrates, so do your tear ducts – which could result in dry eyes and problems to your vision and overall eye health.
+Dehydration can cause numerous effects on your immediate health and wellbeing, whether it’s headaches, sleepiness, cramps, light-headedness or even kidney stones.
+But what you might not know is that as your body dehydrates, so do your tear ducts – which could result in dry eyes, blurry vision and problems to your vision and overall eye health.
 It is therefore important to drink a good amount of fluid in order to properly hydrate, especially if you do a lot of physical activity.
 Your body weight is likely to decline when you exercise as your body loses fluid at a rapid rate.

 What is dry eye?